leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 very scared and puzzled now that the same thing had come upon himself.
 </p><p>
-“&nbsp;‘Why, what on earth does this mean, John?’ he stammered.
+“&‘Why, what on earth does this mean, John?’ he stammered.
 </p><p>
 “My heart had turned to lead.
 ‘It is K. K. K.,’ said I.
 </p><p>
 “He looked inside the envelope.
 ‘So it is,’ he cried.
 ‘Here are the very letters.
 But what is this written above them?’
 </p><p>
-“&nbsp;‘Put the papers on the sundial,’ I read, peeping over his shoulder.
+“&‘Put the papers on the sundial,’ I read, peeping over his shoulder.
 </p><p>
-“&nbsp;‘What papers?
+“&‘What papers?
 What sundial?’ he asked.
 </p><p>
-“&nbsp;‘The sundial in the garden.
+“&‘The sundial in the garden.
 There is no other,’ said I; ‘but the papers must be those that are destroyed.’
 </p><p>
-“&nbsp;‘Pooh!’ said he, gripping hard at his courage.
+“&‘Pooh!’ said he, gripping hard at his courage.
 ‘We are in a civilised land here, and we can’t have tomfoolery of this kind.
 Where does the thing come from?’
 </p><p>
-“&nbsp;‘From Dundee,’ I answered, glancing at the postmark.
+“&‘From Dundee,’ I answered, glancing at the postmark.
 </p><p>
-“&nbsp;‘Some preposterous practical joke,’ said he.
+“&‘Some preposterous practical joke,’ said he.
 ‘What have I to do with sundials and papers?
 I shall take no notice of such nonsense.’
 </p><p>
-“&nbsp;‘I should certainly speak to the police,’ I said.
+“&‘I should certainly speak to the police,’ I said.
 </p><p>
-“&nbsp;‘And be laughed at for my pains.
+“&‘And be laughed at for my pains.
 Nothing of the sort.’
 </p><p>
-“&nbsp;‘Then let me do so?’
+“&‘Then let me do so?’
 </p><p>
-“&nbsp;‘No, I forbid you.
+“&‘No, I forbid you.
 I won’t have a fuss made about such nonsense.’
 </p><p>
 “It was in vain to argue with him, for he was a very obstinate